 Every day, at the beginning of every class, the professor would instruct the class to be in their seats precisely on time (not a minute earlier or later) and then go through a series of very basic painting strokes.
 Each student was armed with a fairly large brush, the type of brush used to quickly fill a canvas with color and little else.

-Then, I remember, a student interrupted the starting ritual of the class one afternoon by asking, quite loudly: “Why are we doing this rather than actually learning painting forms?”
+Then, I remember, one day a student interrupted this daily ritual of the class by asking, quite loudly: “Why are we doing this rather than actually learning painting forms?”